MaximilianSti/ocmmed_mirror/README.md

 Because the enumeration of multiple solutions with DEXOM can be very slow when using large metabolic networks and/or large transcriptomic datasets, the pipeline has been adapted for use on computation clusters with the snakemake workflow managment tool.
 Parameters for the cluster pipeline can be found in `params_cluster.yaml`

-Pictured below is the snakemake rulegraph representation of the workflow.
+Pictured below is the snakemake rulegraph representation of the "separate" workflow.
 Refer to the [cluster instructions file](cluster_instructions.md) for a detailed explanation.

 ![rulegraph](rulegraph.png)